steveb123/ansible-laptop-setup/README.md

 #### Todo:
-- Test properly with mac
+- Add configs for some apps (tmux, Atom, vimrc)
 - Use snap Ansible module when it's available
-- Add configs for some apps (tmux, Atom, vimrc)